Sea Kayaking and Island Camping with John Gray’s Sea Canoe

 John Gray grabbing some photos as we exit a Hong

 When we came out to open water, we were greeted by John and an intern studying with him from Holland.
-We paddled on to another sea cave and entered an even tinier opening.
-Following Natt’s every move, we crawled along careful to not cut ourselves on the stalactics hanging close to our heads.
-The four of us sat in the lagoon for a while and talked about the environmental issues that Thailand is facing.
+We paddled onto another sea cave and entered an even tinier opening.
+Following Natt’s every move, we crawled along careful to not cut ourselves on the stalactites hanging close to our heads.

 paddling-sea-canoe-thailand